 These items can be purchased online, through wholesalers, or at specialty shops.

 Marketing is crucial, especially for an online business.
 Consider creating a cross-platform social strategy that focuses on all major platforms.
 With a new jewelry business, Instagram and Pinterest are particularly effective — especially if you partner with social media influencers or local businesses to generate some initial buzz.
 And if you work with other local businesses, consider sharing basic marketing materials with them like pamphlets and business cards.

 In addition, make sure your website is optimized for search engines.
-And if you have a physical location, you can register your business with Yelp and Google My Business.
+And if you have a physical location, you can register your business with Yelp and Google Business Profiles.
 Paid search ads can also be effective.

 There are a number of different types of jewelry businesses, each with their own niche markets.
-For example, Brooklyn’s Catbird sells fine jewelry catered towards both heirloom pieces and everyday wear.
-Los Angeles-based Laser Kitten sells bold, pop-culture and vintage-inspired costume jewelry.
+For example, Brooklyn’s Catbird sells fine jewelry catered toward both heirloom pieces and everyday wear.
+Los Angeles-based Laser Kitten sells bold pop-culture and vintage-inspired costume jewelry.
 The UK-based Tatty Devine focuses on custom, laser-cut acrylic pieces.

 Other jewelry businesses resell wholesale fashion jewelry at retail prices.
 You often see this approach on Etsy or eBay.
 Some focus on special occasions like engagements, while others are considered fast fashion.
 Consider focusing on:

-Whether you’re a jewelry designer or you have an eye for style, starting a jewelry business is what you make it.
+Whether you’re a professional jewelry designer or you simply have an eye for style, starting a jewelry business can be a flexible and profitable endeavor.
 This type of business is wholly scalable and often requires a low upfront investment while serving a large market.
-In other words, this is relatively low-risk as far as retail businesses go.
-Of course, as economies ebb and flow, people spend less money on fashion accessories, but that’s just the nature of the beast.
+We can help keep your startup costs low by providing free LLC formation services (just pay your state’s fee).